sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/110-Build-Part4-Instructions.md

 ## Attach PiMount

-Place the PiMount on top of the PDB and use the black screws (from the motors box) to secure the mount to the standoffs.
+Place the PiMount on top of the PDB and use the **short** black bolts **from the motors box** to secure the mount to the standoffs.

-NOTE:

-- Ensure that the triangle shape is on the side of the camera.
+Note: Ensure that the triangle shape is on the side of the camera.

 <figure>
     <figcaption>Securing the PiMount</figcaption>